NeuralNotWorking/NEURAL-NETWORK-FROM-SCRATCH/README.md

 # NEURAL-NETWORK-FROM-SCRATCH
 A dream of every coder, to create your own Neural Network by yourselves.
 I lived mine.

 This is an implementation of a Neural Network from scratch, with only numpy used.
-Other functions including optimizer is implemented.
+Other functions including optimizer are implemented.
 All the utility functions are in utils file.

 I learnt everything from a pdf I got generated from perplexity.
 It covers all the theory.
 Attached.